 New skill unlocked, freediving

 Out of all the decisions I’ve made thus far, this is one of the best.
 Learning to free dive has undone the fear that has paralyzed me since childhood.
 To me, fear is the worst kind of feeling because of its power to cripple a person’s ability to make something happen.
 And so, overcoming fear can be such an empowering experience.
-It makes you realize that you’re bigger than the things that scare you, and you’re more capable than what you think.
+It makes you realize that you’re bigger than the things that scare you and you’re more capable than you think.